 There is clear evidence that 2 Peter is either dependent on Jude or on a later revision of a tradition used by the author of Jude and then by the author of 2 Peter...
 The letter probably emerges from a Hellenistic Jewish context, probably in Asia.Neither Bauckham nor McKnight can be regarded as skeptics, both are firmly within the conservative Christian tent.
 Bart Ehrman, on the other hand, isn't.
 He notes that

 whoever wrote 2 Peter, it was not Simon Peter the disciple of Jesus.
 Unlike 1 Peter, the letter of 2 Peter was not widely accepted, or even known, in the early church.
 The first time any author makes a definite reference to the book is around 220 CE, that is 150 years after it was allegedly written.
 It was finally admitted into the canon somewhat grudgingly, as church leaders of the later third and fourth centuries came to believe that it was written by Peter himself.
 But it almost certainly was not...
 As scholars have long recognized, much of the invective is borrowed, virtually wholesale, from another book that found its way into the New Testament, the epistle of Jude.
-This is one of the reasons for dating the letter itself somewhat later... it is dependent on another letter that appears to have been written near the end of the first century.Sadly, none of this prevents apologists from playing fast and loose with the text.
-A Church of God writer has asserted (apparently with a straight face) that 2 Peter 1:12-15 proves ol' Pete himself was a prime mover in the creation of the canon!
-Even worse are these downright deceptive notes provided in a copy of the simply awful ESV Bible.
+This is one of the reasons for dating the letter itself somewhat later... it is dependent on another letter that appears to have been written near the end of the first century.Sadly, none of this prevents idiots from playing fast and loose with the text.
+Elsewhere I've noted the suggestion by a magazine writer that 2 Peter 1:12-15 proved ol' Pete himself was a prime mover in the creation of the canon!
+Even worse are these downright deceptive notes provided in a copy of the awful ESV Bible.

 Peter probably wrote this letter from a Roman prison about A.D.
 67-68, shortly before his death...
 Recalling his firsthand experience of Christ's glory at the Transfiguration (1:17-18), Peter explains the "more sure" truth of the gospel as an antidote to heresy.
 (ESV, NT book introductions, 2 Peter.)Total rubbish.
 "Peter probably" did no such thing.
 This is whistling in the dark, hoping the peons in the pews won't dig beyond shallow reassurances.
 Ignorance is bliss.
 Way back in 1981 James Barr wrote: